-Never really looked a threat on goal himself, but worked hard for his teammates and had a great game in spite of his lack of chances.
-Held up the ball well, and set up several chances - including Krohn-Dehli's equalizer and one for Jakob Paulsen that hit the post.
+Never really looked a threat on goal himself, but worked hard for his team-mates and had a great game in spite of his lack of chances.
+Held up the ball well, and set up several chances - including Krohn-Dehli's equaliser and one for Jakob Poulsen that hit the post.
 Nearly lobbed Neuer in the latter stages of the game, but otherwise was very quiet in the final 20 minutes or so.

-Could do nothing about the equalizer, and was not tested for long spells.
+Could do nothing about the equaliser, and was not tested for long spells.
 Made one blunder to concede a corner as he fumbled a relatively tame long shot.

 Defended well against Eriksen, who never really found his way into the game.
 Asserted himself going forward, but his talents are wasted on the left.

-Another excellent performance from the center back, who was indomitable in the challenge - he seems to always get to the ball first.
+Another excellent performance from the centre-back, who was indomitable in the challenge - he seems to always get to the ball first.
 Bendtner wanted nothing to do with him.

-Sprayed the ball around effortlessly, making incredibly difficult passes look easy.
+Sprayed the ball around effortlessly.
 However, Germany are still suffering from a lack of interplay between he and Gomez.
 After Klose's introduction he improved - it was only then that he could assist the winner.

-Another quietly impressive performance from the Real Madrid man, whose pressing high up the pitch is critical to the German game plan.
+Another quietly assertive display from the Real Madrid man, whose pressing high up the pitch is critical to the German game plan.
 Defended in his attacking half, played some crosses, and nearly got a goal.